 Splodgy, glittery paper ones made by little ones, thoughtfully chosen gifts from friends, inherited antiques, some cheap and tacky and some quite special – the best bit about Christmas is getting the boxes of decorations out and re-using and re-discovering the random, familiar collection of pieces year after year.
 They might not be matchy-matchy but they all have a memory attached and give the tree a comforting, homely look.
 An eco-Christmas is about telling your own family story.
 So, enjoy growing your collection, but don’t feel you have to buy new ones each year or follow this year’s on-trend colour scheme.
 And don’t throw out the glittery pine cones yet.

 Collecting new and 100% natural decorations however is totally different.
 And really fun.
 Head out to find holly branches, long ivy tendrils and festive foliage from your local park to hang around window frames, drape over wall mirrors, wind around stair banisters or use as table decorations – even more lovely when wrapped with fairy lights.
-Then scraps of ribbon or lace to tie rosemary and other herbs or twigs around old jars and put a candle inside for an easy decoration that doesn’t cost a penny.
+Then use scraps of ribbon or lace to tie rosemary and other herbs or twigs around old jars and put a candle inside for an easy decoration that doesn’t cost a penny.
 Pinterest has loads of homemade decoration inspo for your eco-Christmas.

 The classic paper picture calendar is a lovely way to countdown the days till Christmas.
 As kids we used to use the same one for a few years in a row!
 But if you want a new one each year make sure it’s made from recycled paper.
-To avoid adding to plastic consumption invest in a reuseable calendar that you can bring out year after year.
+To avoid adding to plastic consumption invest in a re-useable calendar that you can bring out year after year.
 Choose from wooden houses or nativity sets, or fabric hanging calendars.
 Or make your own by using small bags tied or pegged up and fill them with sweets and treats.
 If you don’t want to encourage guzzling chocolate every morning, talk to your family about doing a month of advent activities like Christmas baking, a front room Christmas disco, or just a walk or drive around your local streets admiring the Christmas lights on the houses.
 The “reverse advent” is also lovely: each day instead of receiving a gift, make a box and place an item inside that will be needed and wanted by a local food bank or homeless shelter.
-An eco-Christmas allows kids to learn how good it feels to give as well as receive is a gift in itself.
+An eco-Christmas allows kids to learn that to give to others as well as receive is a gift in itself.

 When wrapping presents try to avoid foil embossed paper that can’t be recycled and make sure you use plain or patterned paper.
 Even better use recycled craft wrap, or use old newspaper, magazines or last years calendars.
 Plain brown paper or newspaper can be dressed with foliage, lace or ribbon, (to keep and use again) or get creative with paints and stamps to add some colour.